yeronimuz/domiot-mqtt-backend/README.md

 # domiot-backend
-Subscribe to all data from an MQTT broker
+* Subscribe to all data from an MQTT broker
+* Convert measurements to an hourly, daily, monthly.
+This conversion will be scheduled periodically.

 ## Starting the service
 Dockerized, TODO